ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Rendering.md

 It's difficult to view vector graphics directly because they are always converted into rasterized objects before **rendering** on the computer screen.

 Simple pieces of vector objects are called primitives.
 This is a very common method for 3D graphics, where scenes are collections of 3D primitives.

+## Pixels

+Typically, we consider pixels as a grid on our co